electrode-io/electrode-native/ern-api-gen/README.md

 This package is part of [Electrode Native][1].

-The Electrode Native API Generator creates APIs and models from Swagger specs.
+The Electrode Native API Generator creates new API projects based on a Swagger schema.

 The generated code uses [react-native-electrode-bridge][5] to facilitate bi-directional message exchange between native code (Android/iOS) and